-This post contains Amazon affiliate links which means that if you purchase an item after following one of those links I will receive a small commission.
+This post contains amazon affiliate links which means if you make a purchase after clicking one of those links, I will receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.

-Making dough is not this nifty electric pressure cooker’s main (or even secondary or tertiary) function, yet it is exactly what made me a true convert and a true lover of this appliance.
+Making dough is not this nifty electric pressure cooker’s main (or even secondary or tertiary) function, yet Instant Pot Bread is exactly what made me a true convert and a true lover of this appliance.

 Advantages of making Instant Pot No Knead Dinner Rolls

 - I don’t ever knead bread by hand.
 I know lots of people swear that it’s therapeutical but I don’t have the patience for it.
 I usually let my KitchenAid mixer do all the work.
 It’s not difficult at all but it requires time as the flour is usually added a little bit at a time and then the kneading takes another 10 or so minutes, thus making the whole process at least a quarter of an hour.

 How much flour to use?

 - 2+3/4 cups all-purpose flour will make perfect, soft, and delicious rolls.
 You can see the fluffy texture in the video.
-The rolls will also be very easy to form.
+The rolls will also be easy to form.

 Do you want more Instant Pot Recipes?